illuzzig/besu-box/README.md

 7. In a window terminal type
 ```
+// in another terminal (i.e. not in the truffle develop prompt)
+// ensure you are inside the app directory when running this
 curl http://localhost:3000/balance/0xFE3B557E8Fb62b89F4916B721be55cEb828dBd73
 ```
 As you can see this address holds all the metaCoin tokens accordin to the business logic implemented into the smart contract.
 Below the response